EconCSPKU/Answer-Rank-Algorithm/readme.md

 python3 main.py
 ```

+The results will in `output.csv`

-The figures will in the `output` folder.
+The figure of the answer-prediction matrix will in the `output` folder.